 BONUS: Music of Final Fantasy XIV:

 Also when playing, I love leaving the soundtrack on, because when playing it keeps me engaged on the battles as well as the mood in all the situation presented.
 The music is also well done, and has a range of styles in the entire score!
-Here are links to my AnimeHDAudiolist.info pages on where to get the soundtracks for this game in Hi-Res (both digital and physical Blu-Ray discs):
+Here are links to CDJapan which are Blu-Ray Soundtrack discs (with are affiliate links):